MinecraftHopper/MinecraftHopper/_help/installing-java/index.markdown

 Make sure that both **Add to PATH** and **Set JAVA_HOME variable** are set to **Will be installed on local hard drive**.

-This step is especially important if you intend to run a server or code mods for the game!
+This step is especially important if you want to run a server or develop mods!

 ![Screenshot of OpenJDK installer with JAVA_HOME variable setting selected](/static/images/help/installing-java/adoptium-windows/openjdk-installer-3.jpg)